 As the global economy evolves, sustainable and resilient growth increasingly depends on metropolitan Chicago's capacity to convert new ideas into higher productivity and greater competitiveness.
 Public strategies can create the conditions for such innovation to fuel longer, more sustained, and inclusive economic growth.
-Despite its many economic assets, the region lags behind peers in terms of research, commercial development, and entrepreneurial activity.
+Despite its many economic assets, key ON TO 2050 indicators like patenting and venture capital activity suggest that the region lags behind peers in terms of research, commercial development, and entrepreneurial activity.